avajs/ava/docs/01-writing-tests.md

 ## Retrieving test metadata

-Helper files can determine the filename of the test being run by reading `test.meta.file`.
-This eliminates the need to pass `__filename` from the test to helpers.
+Access metadata of the test being run by reading `test.meta`.

+Available properties:
+* `file`: file path to the test being run
+* `snapshotDirectory`: directory where snapshots are stored

 ```js
 const test = require('ava');